-The distribution of iron in biological materials has been visualized using histological staining, X-ray fluorescence (XRF), microproton induced X-ray emission (μ-PIXE) and laser-ablation inductively coupled plasma mass spectrometry (LA-ICP-MS).
-When applied to cereal grains, these techniques showed accumulation of iron in the crease, the aleurone layer and the scutellum of the embryo in wheat (Neal et al., 2013; Singh et al., 2013; De Brier et al., 2016) and a similar pattern in other cereals (Takahashi et al., 2009; Iwai et al., 2012; Detterbeck et al., 2020).
-Nanoscale secondary ion mass spectrometry (NanoSIMS) has also become a significant tool to visualize minerals at the subcellular level due to its unique capabilities of high spatial resolution (50 nm), high sensitivity (ppm and ppb for some elements) and detection of trace elements and isotopes (for example see Malherbe et al., 2016; Kopittke et al., 2020).
+The distribution of iron in biological materials has been visualised using histological staining, X-ray fluorescence (XRF), micro-proton induced X-ray emission (μ-PIXE) and laserablation inductively coupled plasma mass spectrometry (LA-ICP-MS).
+When applied to cereal grains, these techniques showed accumulation of iron in the crease, the aleurone layer and the scutellum of the embryo in wheat (Neal et al., 2013; Singh et al., 2013; De Brier et al., 2016) and a similar pattern in other cereals (Iwai et al., 2012; Takahashi et al., 2009; Detterbeck et al., 2020).
+Nanoscale Secondary Ion Mass Spectrometry (NanoSIMS) has also become a significant tool to visualise minerals at the subcellular level due to its unique capabilities of high spatial resolution (50 nm), high sensitivity (ppm and ppb for some elements) and detection of trace elements and isotopes (for example see Malherbe et al., 2016; Kopittke et al., 2020).
 During NanoSIMS analysis, the sample surface is impacted with a high-energy primary ion beam which causes sputtering of the surface and ejection of atoms and small molecules.
-Some of this sputtered material becomes ionized, referred to as 'secondary ions', which are detected and analysed by mass in a double focussing mass spectrometer.
-The instrument has two primary ion sources to generate either a caesium ion (Cs+) beam, used for analysis of negative secondary ions, or an oxygen ion (O-) beam to analyse positive secondary ions.
+Some of this sputtered material becomes ionised, referred to as 'secondary ions', which are detected and analysed by mass in a double focussing mass spectrometer.
+The instrument has two primary ion sources to generate either a caesium ion beam (Cs+), used for analysis of negative secondary ions or an oxygen ion beam (O) to analyse positive secondary ions.
 Due to the design of the NanoSIMS, the secondary ions must have an opposite polarity to the primary ions.
-Up to seven secondary ions can be detected simultaneously but these must be selected before acquiring the data (Hoppe et al., 2013).
+Up to 7 secondary ions can be detected simultaneously but these must be selected before acquiring the data (Hoppe et al., 2013).
 As the NanoSIMS operates under ultra-high vacuum, careful sample preparation is required to avoid redistribution of elements from their in vivo location (Grovenor et al., 2006).

 Very few genes have been characterized to date that influence the distribution pattern of iron in seeds.
-One of those is the vacuolar iron transporter (VIT).
+One of those is the vacuolar iron transporter VIT.
 Distruption of this gene in Arabidopsis resulted in relocation of iron from provascular strands to the abaxial (lower) epidermis in the embryo which occupies most of the seed volume (Kim et al., 2006).
-In rice, mutation of either the VIT1 or VIT2 paralogue leads to iron accumulation in the embryo and depletion in the large endosperm of the grain (Zhang et al., 2012; Bashir et al., 2013; Che et al., 2021)

-Conversely, overexpression of TaVIT2 in the starchy endosperm of wheat grain leads to iron accumulation in this tissue and > two-fold more iron in white flour (Connorton et al., 2017).
+In rice, mutation of either the VIT1 or VIT2 paralogue leads to iron accumulation in the embryo and depletion in the large endosperm of the cereal grain (Zhang et al., 2012; Bashir et al., 2013; Che et al., 2021) Conversely, overexpression of TaVIT2 in the starchy endosperm of wheat grain leads to iron accumulation in this tissue and >2-fold more iron in white flour (Connorton et al., 2017).